REBELinBLUE/kube-guide/3-tutorial.md

 #### Opaque Secrets

 The majority of the time you will be creating opaque *Secrets*.
 You are probably thinking something along the lines of "What?
-Do I need to go the the effort of base64 encoding my values all the damn time?", luckily the answer is no.
+Do I need to go to the effort of base64 encoding my values all the damn time?", luckily the answer is no.

 There are 2 ways to go about this, the first is with a YAML file (remember though, you probably don't want to commit your *Secrets* to a repository) and the second is with the command line.